Code-Institute-Submissions/milestone-project-119/README.md

 I chose colors that would be soothing and calming on first glance of the website, and not intrusive.
 The muted tones give the page a serene look and feel.
-This was important to me as my aim was to create an online space that promotes and represents a feeling of what colours can be found throughout Cornwall, from the ranges of blue of the ocean, the rolling green countryside, and golden sand beaches.
+This was important to me as my aim was to create an online space that promotes and represents a feeling of what colours can be found throughout Cornwall, from the shades of blue in the ocean to the rolling greens of the countryside, and golds of soft sand beaches.

 Colours I used are: